skookumer/EmpireOfDirt/project01/README.md

 It's worth noting that there are a few nested for loops in the parse_line function and it does quite a few things.
 Converting the tuple list into a dictionary to avoid the nested for loops and splitting the parse_line function into smaller functions could make the same "method" of execution more efficient and elegant.

 Since it's been quite a while since I worked with Python, this project helped me brush up the basics and get me back on track.
 Also, I used to believe analysing the genomic data is the hardest part of all, but now I realised that interpreting the data is equally crucial and hard.

+### Aaronie Jersha Jenyfred

+Since it's been quite a while since I worked with Python, this project helped me brush up the basics and get me back on track.
+Also, I used to believe analysing the genomic data is the hardest part of all, but now I realised that interpreting the data is equally crucial and hard.

 # Generative AI Appendix
 - Used to generate a basic unittest test scheme (It's been a year since I've used it).
 Model: Sonnet-4.5.
 Prompt: could you write a basic unittest scheme